Scottish Snowballs (Raspberry Jam Sandwich Cookies Dipped in Coconut)

 Would you believe that someone just asked me today if I have the recipe for Scottish Snowballs?
 It’s true!

-These are not to be confused with the marshmallow snowballs made by Tunnock’s, which are coated with chocolate and covered in coconut (also yummy, though)!
+These are not to be confused with the marshmallow snowballs made by Tunnock’s, which are coated with chocolate and covered in coconut (also yummy, though), and similar to Scottish macaroon bars.

 One last Scottish version of snowballs which I’d like to share with you is my friend Jill’s granny’s recipe.
 We have some kind of “close psychic bond” (Keeping Up Appearances fans will appreciate that description 😂) and do things like making the exact same thing at the same time!
 We both posted snowballs today!
 Jill’s are healthier, no bake type of holiday treat.
 I love how Jill decorated some of them to look like Christmas puddings!